jakewvincent/mkdnflow.nvim/README.md

     * [ ] Add ability to stipulate a .bib file in a yaml block at the top of a markdown file
 * [ ] Interpret reference-style links (spec: [Reference-style Links](https://www.markdownguide.org/basic-syntax#reference-style-links))
 * [ ] Overhaul help documents (i.e. `:h mkdnflow`)
+* [ ] Tables: add a config option to automatically expand a table (row-wise or col-wise) when attempting to jump to the next col/row and there is none

 <details>
 <summary>Completed to-dos</summary><p>